alexandermolin/meal-plan/README.md

 reads recipes from file
 Puts together a meal plan.
 Exports it into a .csv, ready to import it into a calender.

-todo: option for Soup ?
+todo: option for Soup, salat?
-todo: give credit to ingredients
+todo: give credit to ingredients and left-overs